Skip to main content

 NC TraCS logo

-Stakeholder (or community) engagement is a broad term that encompasses involving individuals, communities, and other stakeholders in the design, conduct, dissemination, and implementation of research.
+Community engagement is a broad term that encompasses involving individuals, communities, and other partners in the design, conduct, dissemination, and implementation of research.

 Research registry stakeholders can include anyone who may be affected by or have an interest in the registry, including: potential participants, their families, and their communities; organizations and healthcare providers that serve these individuals or communities; researchers who may collaborate or use registry data; and policy makers who have an interest in the results of the research.